श्री भगवानुवाचऊर्ध्वमूलमधःशाखमश्वत्थं प्राहुरव्ययम्।छन्दांसि यस्य पर्णानि यस्तं वेद स वेदवित्।।15.1।।

-The Supreme Divine Personality said: They speak of an eternal aśhvatth tree with its roots above and branches below.
-Its leaves are the Vedic hymns, and one who knows the secret of this tree is the knower of the Vedas.
+The Blessed Lord said: They (the wise) speak of the indestructible peepul tree, with its roots above and branches below, whose leaves are the meters or hymns; he who knows it is a knower of the Vedas.

 15.1 ऊर्ध्वमूलम् rooted above? अधःशाखम् branches below? अश्वत्थम् the Asvattha? प्राहुः they speak of? अव्ययम् indestructible? छन्दांसि metres or hymns? यस्य of which? पर्णानि leaves? यः who? तम् that? वेद knows? सः he? वेदवित् is the knower of the Vedas.Commentary The description of the universe as a peepul tree is only metaphorical.
 This peepul is said to be eternal because it cannot be cut except

 by the axe of knowledge.All persons depend upon the Lord for the fruits of their actions? because He alone knows the right relation between the actions and their fruits.
 He alone is the dispenser of the fruits of actions of human beings.
 The wise persons also depend upon the Lord for the fruit of their knowledge.
 The Lord alone removes the veil of ignorance through His grace and mercy.
 The inclination